cdapio/cdap/cdap-docs/developers-manual/source/advanced/atap.rst

 Overview
 ========
 This section is intended for people writing custom Application Templates, Plugins and custom ETL Plugins.
-Users of these should refer to the Users’ Manual.
+Users of these should refer to the Users’ Manual. [link]